Public Sector Coverage

 Lugenbuhl provides both counseling and litigation services for insurance companies seeking assistance evaluating and handling the complexities of public-sector insurance coverage issues involving third-party claims arising under public-entity-management liability, public-entity general liability and law-enforcement liability coverage forms.

-Representative examples of the many issues for which Lugenbuhl has provided counseling include:
+The many issues for which Lugenbuhl has provided counseling include:

 • Whether a city employee or elected official is a protected person under the terms of the policy